Age With Fortytude & Grace

 Few events are as unnerving as that 40th candle on the birthday cake.
 I first began to observe anxiety about the “big four-oh” several years ago among the 30- to 50-year-old clientele who frequented my Manhattan therapy practice.
 I was in my late 30s at the time, and found myself sharing their concerns in more than the usual “empathetic therapist” way.
 I often stayed awake at night riddled with worries about what lay ahead in my personal and professional life.

-It got me wondering: why was it that so many women—including myself—had such a powerful aversion to reaching 40?
+It got me wondering: why is it that so many of us have such a powerful aversion to reaching 40?
 I began examining the psychological research, as well as popular writing on the subject.
-Someone must have explored the anxiety that the fifth decade triggers for women and have offered guidance, I thought.
-But no one had.
-That is why, in my thirty-eighth year, I decided to write this book.
+I thought that surely someone must have explored the anxiety that the fourth-decade triggers for women, and have a wealth of guidance to turn to.
+Yet my search came up empty.
+That is why I decided to write Fortytude.